Is civil and environmental engineering for you?

 And Iowa's outstanding athletic teams are just the beginning...

 At Iowa, you'll be part of a welcoming community of friends.
-The University of Iowa is a major research university, but most required CEE classes have fewer than 55 students, and CEE elective classes are often much smaller at almost 25-35 students.
+The University of Iowa is a major research university, but most required CEE classes have fewer than 55 students, and CEE elective classes are often much smaller, at 25-35 students.

 At Iowa, we offer programs and groups to help you find your place and "fit in."
-You can be part of a living-learning community, such as Women in Science and Engineering (WISE).
+You can be part of a Living Learning Community, such as People in Engineering.
 You'll live with peers working toward similar goals.

 • Faculty who know you and want you to succeed